managing poor performance

 • An employee is becoming defensive and failing to implement changes.

-Poor performance or underperformance is not likely to go away on its own and other employees may lose motivation if they have to constantly carry the burden of poorly performing colleagues.
+Poor performance or underperformance is not likely to go away on its own and other employees may lose motivation if they have to constantly carry the burden of their under performing colleagues.

 Informal measures are offered first, if the problem is identified early.
 Managers and employees can resolve issues together without going through a formal process.